Denver Broncos vs. Washington Football Team NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Denver has combined with its opponents to score more than 44.5 points just two times this season.
+- Denver has combined with its opponents to score more than 45 points only twice this year.

 Broncos stats and trends

-- In Denver's seven games this year, it has three wins against the spread.

-- The Broncos have covered the spread twice this season when favored by 3.5 points or more (in three chances).
+- The Broncos have been favored by 3.5 points or more three times this season and have covered the spread in two of them.

 - Denver's games this year have hit the over on two of seven set point totals (28.6%).

-- In games that Denver churns out over 406.0 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Denver totals over 406.0 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Broncos have turned the ball over nine times this season, one more turnover than the Football Team have forced (8).